isidorav/svg_owl/README.md

 ## Angry Owl SVG

+The sky should start turning dark automatically.
 When you hover over the owl, he should start getting red and when you click on him it should lead to another image.